Driving licence info

 Ask friends and family: Was the teaching good?
 Was it explained patiently?
 Did you feel well looked after?

-Exam nerves – relaxed into the exam
+Test anxiety – relaxed into the exam

 No tricks